-The only question which I would raise here is with respect to subsection (b) of proposed Section 13 of the California Revision: Should the court be authorized to confirm the award as made or as modified in the absence of a motion by some party that it do so.
+The only question which I would raise here is with respect to subsection

+(b) of proposed Section 13 of the California Revision: Should the court be authorized to confirm the award as made or as modified in the absence of a motion by some party that it do so.

-(See pages 72 to 74 of Mr. Kagel's report)
+Section 14 of the Uniform Act (See pages 72 to 74 of Mr. Kagel's report)